 Overview: I lead the Mycobacterial Research Group at Aston University.
 We are a team composed of 3 PhD Students and a Post Doctoral Research Fellow with the objective of improving the understanding of the physiology of mycobacterial pathogens such as Mycobacterium tuberculosis.
-Our aim is to discover and develop new antibiotics for the treatment of mycobacterial diseases that are able to circumvent current antibiotic resistance mechanisms.
+Our aim is to discover and develop new antibiotics for the treatment of mycobacterial diseases that can circumvent current antibiotic resistance mechanisms.

-Target: We exclusively work on mycobacteria.
+Specific targets: We exclusively work on mycobacteria.
 In addition to tuberculosis, we have recently been working closely with clinicians at Birmingham Children’s Hospital on an aggressive pathogen called Mycobacterium abscessus that infects children and young adults with cystic fibrosis.
-This infection is becoming increasingly difficult to treat so we are engaged with developing new treatment regimes to overcome resistance mechanisms in this organism.
+This infection is becoming increasingly difficult to treat, so we are engaged with developing new treatment regimes to overcome resistance mechanisms in this organism.

-Where are you looking: We collaborate with medicinal chemists at University of Hertfordshire, University of Bradford and at Aston University.
-Furthermore we are engaged in drug repurposing and natural product drug discovery.
+Where are you looking for antibiotics: We collaborate with medicinal chemists at University of Hertfordshire, University of Bradford and at Aston University.
+We are engaged in drug repurposing and natural product drug discovery.

 Expertise offered: Mechanistic knowledge of microbial physiology, resistance mechanisms and drug discovery.